gsampaio-rh/ai-simulacra-agents/ARCHITECTURE.md

 # System Architecture

-This document describes the technical architecture of the AI Simulacra Agents system, detailing component relationships, data flows, and design decisions.
+This document describes the technical architecture of the AI Simulacra Agents system as of September 2025, detailing implemented components, data flows, and design decisions.
+This reflects the current state through M4 (Reflection System) with breakthrough LLM-powered cognitive architecture.

 ## Table of Contents